-EpiGenie Web is the team of folks who scour through PubMed, watch out for interesting epigenetics press releases, conduct interviews with epigenetics researchers, and work closely with the technology providers to stay on top of the most applicable technologies driving epigenetics-related research.
+EpiGenie is a team of folks who scour through PubMed, watch out for interesting epigenetics press releases, conduct interviews with epigenetics researchers, and work closely with the technology providers to stay on top of the most applicable work driving epigenetics-related research.
 Some of us have held marketing positions, developing and promoting products at tool companies, while others have held R&D and technical writing positions.
 Some of us have PhDs while others have ADD.
 At some point we’ve all held a pipet, but traded it in for a wireless mouse and a different type of carpal tunnel.

 Want to visit us?
 We’d love to have you, so if you’re ever in Del Mar (CA), please look us up and we’ll buy you a beer or coffee or something.
 Actually, Del Mar is where our P.O.
 Box is located, but there’s a really nice copy machine next to it that doubles as a cocktail table for social events.
 Most of our team is scattered all over the country and thanks to this neat invention called the internet, it works.